 Leith's Whisky Heritage

-Leith has played a pivitol part in Scotland's whisky heritage.
+Leith has played a pivotal part in Scotland's whisky heritage.
 From the 16th century, it became a centre for the storage of wine and brandy, with as many as 100 bonded warehouses at its height.
 Whisky followed on when in 1822, Leith was granted one of only six licences issued to ports in Scotland allowing them to store whisky under bond.
 At the time, whisky was seen as a poor man’s drink, with wine and brandy the premium tipples.
 In the late 19th Century, the tables turned.

 Edinburgh's Whisky District

 The European wine industry was ravaged by a vine weevil called phylloxera, recently imported from the USA.
 Wine and brandy production crashed as producers fought to cure their vines of this pest.
 Whisky makers moved in to fill the void and the warehouses of Leith were soon filled with barrels of ageing spirit.

 Today, we associate whisky production with rural locations where production costs are lower and water plentiful, but at one time Edinburgh was as significant a place for production and blending as anywhere else in Scotland.
 Some of the biggest brands in the market today have their origins in the Scottish capital, including Johnnie Walker and Ballantines (the 3rd and 12th biggest selling brands in the world today respectively).
 Even the Scotch Whisky Association, which today governs and polices the provenance and regulations of ‘Scotch Whisky’, has its origins as 'The Edinburgh and Leith Wholesale and Spirit Association'.